 “Giving our visitors a unique experience in our historical hotel.”

 Hotel Victoria is their victory.
 The culmination of a joint project for Salima and Emmanuel.
 Owners of guest houses in Tarn, the couple wanted to move on to something else.
 “That was our testing ground.
 We did it all: the works, decoration, layout and marketing.
 We realised that we made an effective duo!”
 The next step was running a hotel.
 This was to be in Châtelaillon-Plage, 500 km north of their former life.
 “We really fell in love when we visited this beautiful late 19th-century residence.”
 With elegant architecture, proximity to the sea and small resort station, and 25 spacious rooms, Salima and Emmanuel took the plunge.
-Four months’ work later, with two stars on their façade, the couple officially began their new life in April 2018 in a hotel that is chic, cosy, warm and welcoming – just like them.
+Four months’ work later, with three stars on their façade, the couple officially began their new life in April 2018 in a hotel that is chic, cosy, warm and welcoming – just like them.

 While the hotel dates back to the late 19th century, Salima and Emmanuel have opted for a chic and cosy Art Deco-inspired decor in the rooms.
 Each was individually redesigned.
 The 25 rooms (single to quadruple) offer high-quality services as well as light, space and comfort.